Titan submersible implosion: Recovery operations

-On 30 June, Insider published an analysis of the recovery photos by University of Plymouth professor Jasper Graham-Jones.
+On June 30, Insider published an analysis of the recovery photos by University of Plymouth professor Jasper Graham-Jones.
 He concluded that a failure of the carbon-fibre hull was the most likely cause of the loss, given that no large pieces of carbon fibre are known to have been recovered.
 Another possible cause was the acrylic viewing window.
 He noted that the window was absent from its bell housing when it was recovered.
 While the salvage team may have removed the window before salvaging its bell housing, they more likely would have left it in place.
-However, Graham-Jones said that if the window had failed before the hull rather than after, he would have expected larger pieces of carbon fibre to be recovered.
+Graham-Jones said that if the window had failed before the hull rather than after, he would have expected larger pieces of carbon fibre to be recovered.

 During early October, engineers recovered the rest of the debris and presumed human remains.

 Investigations

-On 23 June, both the Canadian and the United States federal governments announced that they were beginning investigations of the incident.
-They were joined by authorities from France (Bureau d'Enquêtes sur les Événements de Mer, BEAmer) and the United Kingdom (Marine Accident Investigation Branch, MAIB) by 25 June; the final report will be issued to the International Maritime Organization (IMO).
+On June 23, both the Canadian and the United States federal governments announced that they were beginning investigations of the incident.
+They were joined by authorities from France (Bureau d'Enquêtes sur les Événements de Mer, BEAmer) and the United Kingdom (Marine Accident Investigation Branch, MAIB) by June 25; the final report will be issued to the International Maritime Organization (IMO).
 Whether lasting reforms will result from the investigation is uncertain.
 While there are a variety of possible options, the IMO may not have appropriate regulatory authority.